cebe/yii2-openapi/README.md

 - define junction schema with all necessary attributes.
-There are only one important requirement - the junction schema name must be started with prefix 'junk_' (This prefix will be used internally only and will be trimmed before table and model generation)
+There are only one important requirement - the junction schema name must be started with prefix 'junction_' (This prefix will be used internally only and will be trimmed before table and model generation)

 ```
 # Model TeamMembers with table team_members will be generated with columns team_id, user_id and role
-junk_TeamMembers:
+junction_TeamMembers:
    team:
       $ref: '#/components/schemas/Team'
    user: